Sleep Apnea Park City, UT

 How do I know who to look to for help?

 The most advanced education in treating Sleep Disordered Breathing (SDB) without the use of a C-PAP machine is happening at The Las Vegas Institute of Advanced Dental Studies.
 LVI has long been at the forefront of advancement and innovation in the field of Temporomandibular Joint Disorder (TMD).
 Studies released in 2016 show results comparable to PAP machines with Micro02 oral appliances when records are taken with K-7 myomonitors and a neuromuscular approach as taught at LVI and used by Dr. Peterson.
 We understand that there is an 85% correlation between those that present with the conditions associated with TMD and those that suffer from SDB.
 Often times the same things that happened to a patient causing their predisposition to TMD are the reasons they suffer from SDB.
 This unique understanding has allowed LVI to develop the most advanced and successful methods for helping suffers from SDB.

 Dr. Paul Peterson is a Fellow with LVI.
 An honor he earned after hundreds of hours of continuing education and passing a rigorous exam to test his complete understanding of the principles of successful treatment.
 His unique training and understanding will help you achieve the best results available.
 Come in for a consultation or send in that bed partner keeping you awake at night, you won’t be disappointed!

-Advanced Cosmetic Dentistry proudly provides Park City, Salt Lake City, Duchesne, Vernal, Heber UT and the surrounding areas with comprehensive sleep apnea treatments.
+Advanced Cosmetic Dentistry proudly provides Park City, Salt Lake City, Duchesne, Vernal, Midway, Heber UT and the surrounding areas with comprehensive sleep apnea treatments.
 Call today for your consultation at (435) 658-0678 or complete a Contact Form here!